define957/manysvms/README.md

 ## How to install manysvms

-First set the working path of `R` to the project folder, and then run the following command:
+Make sure you have installed devtools and run the following command :
 ```{r}
 devtools::install_github('define957/manysvms')
 ```